ovh/docs/pages/account/customer/ovhcloud-account-connect-saml-azure-ad/guide.en-gb.md

 ![Azure AD Doshboard](images/azure_ad_dashboard.png){.thumbnail}

-Then click on `Users`{.action} from the left hand menu.
+Then click on `Users`{.action} from the left-hand menu.

 ![Azure AD Menu User](images/azure_ad_menu_user.png){.thumbnail}

 Create as many users as you need, or you can just check your users clicking on them.

-For this example, the user **John Smith** will bu used.
+For this example, the user **John Smith** will be used.

 ![Azure AD User](images/azure_ad_user.png){.thumbnail}

-When an SSO authentication is performed, **John Smith**'s identity will be provided from Azure AD to the OVHcloud account.
+When an SSO authentication is performed, **John Smith**'s identity will be provided by Azure AD to the OVHcloud account.
 However, it is necessary that this identity contains at least one group.
 If no group exists, let's look at how to create one to add **John Smith** to it.

 #### Azure AD Groups

-Then click on `Groups`{.action} from the left hand menu.
+Click on `Groups`{.action} from the left-hand menu.

 ![Azure AD Menu Groups](images/azure_ad_menu_groups.png){.thumbnail}

-Click on `New group`{.action} from the top bar menu, and fill in all the necessary information.
+Click on `New group`{.action} in the top menu, and fill in all the necessary information.

 For this example, the group **manager@ovhcloudsaml** will be used.

 ![Azure AD Group step 1](images/azure_ad_group_1.png){.thumbnail}

-Click on the `Create`{.action} button, all information about this group will be displayed.
+Click on the `Create`{.action} button to display all information about this group.

 ![Azure AD Group step 2](images/azure_ad_group_2.png){.thumbnail}